-We reserve the right to suspend or terminate an agreement or activity in whole or in part if an organisation does not take appropriate steps to manage and resolve an allegation of child exploitation and abuse.
+We reserve the right to suspend or terminate an agreement or activity in whole or in part if an organisation does not take appropriate steps to manage and resolve an allegation of exploitation and abuse to any vulnerable person.

-Local people in Nepal employed by partner organisations, working on projects funded by HDFA are required to abide by the partner organisations' relevant child protection policies.
+Local people in Nepal employed by partner organisations, working on projects funded by HDFA are required to abide by the partner organisations' relevant vulnerable person protection policies.